It can be tricky to get your hands on rabbit for raw dog food, so today I’m sharing where you can find it, along with tips of how to get a deal on it.

 The usual suspects are common dog food ingredients like chicken and beef, but some dogs also don’t do well with turkey, lamb, quail, pork, salmon, etc.

 For example, my pup Wally can’t have chicken, quail, pheasant, salmon, sardines or green lipped mussels, along with several veggies and fruit.
-As of late, I also suspect that pork (and maybe even turkey) makes him itchy.

 However, he does great with duck, beef, bison, thread herring, mackerel, and, you guessed it!, rabbit.